 Unfortunately, in today’s competitive environment, five-star ratings mean much less than the glowing endorsement of a business friend or colleague.

 When offboarding clients, take time to have meaningful conversations and ask detailed questions.
 Questions like “what search terms did you use when looking for our service?” and “In what ways did we exceed your expectations?” will provide better insight into how you can find new clients similar to the one you’ve already successfully secured.

 There’s no more decisive marketing channel than social media.
-For every expert who tells you to be all the places all the time, there’s another one telling you to build your brand and message on real estate you own, like your website.
+For every expert who tells you to be on all the platforms all the time, there’s another one telling you to build your brand and message on real estate you own, like your website.

-However, there’s truth to both approaches, and nuisance is required to navigate both options successfully.
-The most successful marketers have carefully identified their ideal clients, know where they spend their time online, and built a presence in those limited locations.
+However, there’s truth to both social media marketing approaches, and knowledge is required to navigate both options successfully.
+The most successful digital marketing teams have carefully identified their ideal clients, know where they spend their time online, and built a presence in those limited locations.

 For example, if your ideal client is someone currently employed but looking for a new opportunity, building your talent pipeline and connecting with them on LinkedIn has a much higher success rate than sending a Facebook message.